kellertk/esphome-diy-gdo/README.md

 ## Features
 * Open and close the garage door using Home Assistant
-* Monitor the door position with a VL53L0X time-of-flight sensor.
-This is built with one sensor to detect when the door is open and the close state is assumed, but you could add a second, sensor to be sure the door is closed.
+* Monitor the door position with a range sensor.
+This is built with only one sensor to detect when the door is open and the close state is assumed, but you could add a second, sensor to be sure the door is closed.
 * Flashing lights and buzzer for safety

 ## Parts
 * ESP32
-* VL53L0X time-of-flight sensor
+* Zio Qwiic Ultrasonic Distance Sensor
 * As many relays or MOSFETs as you have buttons on your remote
 * Buzzer
 * LEDs